slamora/brackets-wiki/File-System.md

 For _external_ changes, there may be a significant delay before a "change" event is dispatched (file watchers may be unreliable or laggy).
 But changes made via the file system's _own_ APIs dispatch a "change" event immediately, after the operation in question finishes running its callback.

 > Note: It's always fine as a (less-performant) shortcut to treat change notifications as if they were less fine-grained.
 For example, the prototype refreshes the entire folder tree view whenever any Directory is passed with a change event.
 This is overkill, but simpler to implement than only refreshing the affected part of the tree.

-##Next Steps##
-Several core developers are working on getting this implemented.
-We will share a more detailed API proposal with the community soon, but in the meantime feel free to take a look at the [unstable file-system dev branch](https://github.com/adobe/brackets/tree/glenn/file-system).